First International SRV Distance Conference

 Marc Tumeinski, PhD, is coordinator of the SRV Implementation Project.
 He teaches workshops based in Social Role Valorization.
 As a service worker, he supported children and adults with mental disorders, as well as physical and intellectual impairments, to have valued social roles at home, school and work.
 Marc has evaluated a variety of human service programs in North America, including several Citizen Advocacy programs.
 He has worked with families and agency staff to think about what might be ideal for someone receiving services, and has led planning sessions on how to move towards that ideal.
 Marc has a strong interest in analyzing the problem of violence in services, and he has written articles critiquing the use of restrictive practices and restraint.
 He has presented on these topics in the US, Canada, Australia, New Zealand, and the Netherlands.
 Marc’s current work with SRV focuses on PASSING and on Model Coherency.
 He is the founding Editor of The SRV Journal, and of the later supplement SRV News and Reviews, which contains original articles, vignettes, book and film reviews on topics related to Social Role Valorization and PASSING.
 He is a member of the North American SRV Training, Development and Safeguarding Council, and meets with other SRV teachers from across North America twice a year.
 He also belongs to the study groups surrounding Wolfensberger’s advanced topics.
 Marc has presented at several international SRV conferences.
 He and his wife Jo Massarelli offer their home in downtown Worcester, Massachusetts (US) providing hospitality for poor and homeless people.

-Keynote Address: Twenty Years of Teaching SRV to College Students (Working title)
+Keynote Address: All Roads Lead Back to SRV: Lessons Learned from Teaching SRV to College Students